jbw/Bulkie/README.md

 * File processing submissions

-Below shows a sequence diagram of the flow of the creation Bulkie process:
+Below shows a sequence diagram of the flow of the creation of a Bulkie:

 ![Sequence diagram](docs/images/bulkie-seq.png)